microsoft/coe-starter-kit/coe-cli/docs/sample-docker-install.md

-## Overview
+## Sample Docker Install

-The following captures the results of a sample docker install on linux
+The following captures the results of a sample docker install on Linux

 ![Docker Install](./install-docker.svg)